Rihab-Atwi/Rihab-Atwi/README.md

 <h3 align="center">I am a junior Data Analyst & Engineer</h3>

-- 🔥 Passionate about Data Engineering and Analysis
+- 🔥 Passionate about Data Engineering and Analysis.

-- 🐍 Proficient in Python and SQL for data manipulation
+- 🐍 Proficient in Python and SQL for data manipulation.

-- 🤝 Committed to finding innovative solutions for process optimization and data-driven decision-making
+- 🤝 Committed to finding innovative solutions for process optimization and data-driven decision-making.

-- 🛠️ Creating cutting-edge ETL solutions for smarter data processes and analysis
+- 🛠️ Creating cutting-edge ETL solutions for smarter data processes and analysis.

-- 📊 Translating insights using Power BI
+- 📊 Translating insights using Power BI.

-- 💡 Eager learner, constantly seeking new knowledge and skills
+- 💡 Eager learner, constantly seeking new knowledge and skills.

 - ⚡ Fun fact: Off the keyboard, I'm a die-hard Barcelona supporter!
 Just like well-coordinated team play, I appreciate the beauty of tactics on and off the pitch. ⚽💻